- We strive to provide complete care for our patients. Learn more about all the services we provide.

 If you are not familiar with our company and your first contact with us is online: We would be pleased to hear from you!
 Please let us know what your needs and questions are, we will be more than happy to help.

 In brief, you should know the following about us: our company was established in 1990 and had been responsible for providing Veterinary Medicine and Surgery to Gainesville and the surrounding area ever since.
 Our special interest is in companion animals, cats and dogs.
 Our business is located at 822 N. Grand Avenue in Gainesville, Texas.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
-If you want to ask a question call (940) 665-1990 or email us and we'll promptly get back to you.
-Gainesville Veterinarian Clinic is very easy to get to, and you can find directions on our Contact Us page.
-You can also subscribe to our newsletter which is created especially for Gainesville pet owners.
-In between your veterinary visits, your pet will benefit from you reading these free informative articles.
+If you want to ask a question call (940) 665-1990 Grand Avenue Animal Clinic is very easy to get to, and you can find directions on our Contact Us page.

 At Grand Avenue Animal Clinic, we treat your pets like the valued family members they are.